Dueling Dragons was the name of a former pair of dueling roller coasters at Universal's Islands of Adventure. It opened with the park on May 28, 1999.

 - Dragons Are Demonic: Both dragons in the coaster were depicted as entities of pure evil.

-- Elemental Rivalry: The plot of coaster centered around two dragons of opposite elemental abilities that are forever locked in combat.
+- Elemental Rivalry: The plot of the coaster centered around two dragons of opposite elemental abilities that are forever locked in combat.

 - Fire/Ice Duo: The attraction starred dragons of fire and ice.